 In other words, voice search means that even for the most powerful consumer product companies in the world, if Alexa doesn’t point consumers to you, there is no future.

 Consumers’ need to quickly and easily identify products that offer solid quality for good value has not gone away.
-In our post we described the ways in which Amazon and Uber are in the process of supplanting the role of lowering search costs by substituting their own brand as a source of trust for consumer to make confident purchase decisions.
-Amazon has become such a trusted source of information for consumers that it is not just an online retailer but the vertical search engine of choice for products.
+In our post, we describe the ways in which Amazon and Uber are in the process of supplanting the role of lowering search costs by substituting their own brand as a source of trust for consumers to make confident purchase decisions.
+Amazon has become such a trusted source of information for consumers that it is not just an online retailer, but the vertical search engine of choice for products.
 If Amazon lists an item #1, most consumers will trust that it is of high quality and a good value.
 That’s why the #1 result for “batteries” on Amazon is not Duracell or Energizer, but a pack of AmazonBasics batteries that sell for less than half the price of the comparable Energizer batteries listed further down the page.
 For any consumer who might question if Amazon was just pushing their own product rather than the best option, the 18,975 ratings with an average score of 4.5 stars out of 5 will put their mind at ease.

 Similarly, as described in our original article, Uber’s brand has become such a trusted symbol to consumers that they will “literally summon strangers from the internet to get in their car.”